moecao/dpclist/README.md

 ### A list of DNS polluted domain in China
 Tips:
 * DCPList accepts Hosts only.
+* You can update DCPList via Pulling requests.

 WARNING:
 * We **WON'T** deal with reports from users of provinces below: